xtaci/kcptun/README.md

 }
 ```

-Sending a `SIGUSR1` signal to KCP Client or KCP Server will dump SNMP information to console, just like `/proc/net/snmp`.
-You can use this information to do fine-grained tuning.
+Sending a `SIGUSR1` signal to the KCP Client or KCP Server will dump SNMP information to the console, similar to `/proc/net/snmp`.
+You can use this information for fine-grained tuning.

 ### Manual Control